-(5j) RP3 Tax clawback adjustment
+(5k) RP3 Tax clawback adjustment

-Description: The adjustment seeks to account for the tax benefit NERL would receive if geared above 60% (i.e. above the notional level) in RP3.
-The adjustment would be reflected in the UKATS NR23 opening RAB if the specific conditions are met (see Section 8).
+Description: The adjustment seeks to account for the tax benefit NERL would receive if geared above the 60% notional level in RP3.
+The adjustment would be reflected in the UKATS NR23 opening RAB if the specific conditions are met (see Section 7 using the notional gearing level of 60% for RP3).

 There is a tax clawback mechanism in the RP3 settlement.
-At the end of 2022 the tax clawback calculation will be re-performed and if a clawback is required this will be included in the RAB as set out below.
+At the end of 2022 if a tax clawback calculation is needed the tax clawback calculation will be reperformed and any clawback required will be included in the RAB as set out below.

-- NERL's Tax clawback as defined in the RP3 RAB Rules is stated in 2017/18 financial year prices and is deducted from the RAB on 1 January 2023. - 1 January 2023 = Tax clawback in 2017/18 financial year prices
+NERL's Tax clawback as defined in the RP3 RAB Rules is stated in 2017/18 financial year prices and is deducted from the RAB on 1 January 2023.

+1 January 2023 = Tax clawback in 2017/18 financial year prices